linjeforeningen-elektra/.github/README.md

 # Linjeforeningen Elektra
-We are student organization located in Trondheim, Norway.
+We are student organization located at NTNU in Trondheim, Norway.
 This is where we keep our collaborative coding

 * Website: https://elektra.io/
 * Facebook: https://www.facebook.com/elektraNTNU